 That’s not so much a requirement that the nickel hast to come from nickel sulphide deposits, though that’s probably the easier way to produce it, but it does add costs — converting nickel to nickel sulfate requires expensive chemical processing plants, so it doesn’t get done when nickel prices are low… and, likewise, big new nickel sulphide mines aren’t financed and developed when nickel prices are low.

 So it seems to be a little bit of a “chicken and egg” problem, since everyone thinks the demand for battery-grade nickel sulfate will be huge but no one wants to pay a premium price if they don’t have to, and the slack demand for steel in recent years has kept nickel prices low (they’ve been in the $4-5 range for much of the past five years, well above the pre-China years of the 1990s when it bounced around from $2-4, but also well off of the China resource highs in 2007 when nickel hit $20 (or 2011, when it got back to $12 again).
+In 2019, we did finally see a little surge up to $8 in the Summer… though it was pretty quickly given up, presumably thanks to trade war pessimism — and the big companies are starting to invest more, with BHP, the largest mining group in the world, talking up their major investment in nickel sulphate a couple months ago.

-So to some degree it seems like they’re just waiting for this long-expected surge of demand for electric vehicle batteries, and that 1-1-8 battery chemistry that’s relative nickel-heavy will certainly increase the demand, though that’s absolutely already known and already the direction batteries have been headed for years — though I don’t know what it will take to drive up prices so they can more profitably finance and build these mines.
+So to some degree it seems like they’re just waiting for this long-expected surge of demand for electric vehicle batteries, and that 1-1-8 battery chemistry that’s relative nickel-heavy will certainly increase the demand, though that’s absolutely already known and already the direction batteries have been headed for years — though I don’t know what it will take to drive up prices in a sustainable way so they can more profitably finance and build these mines.
 Or maybe they’re hoping for industry partners to jump in, since battery makers certainly know the long-term forecasts and might be encouraged to plan ahead.

 Or perhaps the nickel forecasts and the battery demand forecasts are wrong.
 They’re forecasts, after all, and are heavily reliant on extrapolation and the assumption that more electric vehicle requirements will create (and subsidize) more electric vehicle demand, and perhaps that battery technology will not evolve meaningfully in the next decade or two to use less nickel or otherwise fundamentally change (that’s probably a relatively safe bet, given the slow pace of battery evolution and the time it takes to go from the lab to commercial production, but it’s not guaranteed… and some cathode companies that first looked to cut their reliance on cobalt are now thinking about how to cut nickel use).